 I rubbed my temples.
 “I sense that you are troubled.”

-“People don’t come to psychics because life’s treating them well.”
+“People don’t come to psychics when life’s treating them well.”

 “I see that you have difficulty with relationships.”

 “Everybody does.
-I haven’t met anyone who said relationships are easy, even happily married couples.”
+I haven’t met anyone who said relationships are easy.
+Even the most happily married couples say it can get rough.”

 I rubbed my temples further.
 “I see you are unimpressed with my abilities.”